Wayne Newton: Mr. Las Vegas

 Following the death of Elvis Presley and the aging of many members of the Rat Pack, Newton emerged as the biggest entertainer in Las Vegas.
 In the 1970s, Newton performed primarily at the Desert Inn, The Frontier and Sands Hotel and Casino.
 Newton holds the record for total crowd counts during his peak.

-Esquire described Newton as "the biggest money-maker in the history of Vegas.
+Esquire described Newton as "the biggest moneymaker in the history of Vegas.
 Nobody has drawn like that week in, week out.
 Not Elvis, not Sinatra.
-There’s just no comparison."
-Newton's shows were especially popular in Las Vegas because of their long length - often lasting up to three hours - which stood out in comparison to the short length of many headliner's shows at the time in Las Vegas.
+There's just no comparison."
+Newton's shows were especially popular in Las Vegas because of their length - often lasting up to three hours - which stood out in comparison to the short length of many headliners' shows at the time in Las Vegas.

-In 1972, his recording of "Daddy, Don't You Walk So Fast" sold more than one million copies and was awarded a gold disc by the R.I.A.A. in July 1972.
+In 1972, his recording of "Daddy, Don't You Walk So Fast" sold more than one million copies and was awarded a gold disc by the RIAA in July 1972.
 The song peaked at No. 4 in the United States and No. 1 in Australia and Canada, while the album of the same name peaked at No. 25 on the album charts.

-In 1975, Newton was featured in the Glen Campbell Live in London, a TV special for the BBC.
-They sang three songs together.
+In 1975, Newton was featured in Glen Campbell Live in London, a TV special for the BBC.
+Campbell and Newton sang three songs together.

 From 1980 through 1982, The Beach Boys and The Grass Roots performed Independence Day concerts on the National Mall in Washington, D.C., attracting large crowds.
-However, in April 1983, James G. Watt, President Ronald Reagan's Secretary of the Interior, banned Independence Day concerts on the Mall by such groups.
-Watt said that "rock bands" that had performed on the Mall on Independence Day in 1981 and 1982 had encouraged drug use and alcoholism and had attracted "the wrong element", who would mug individuals and families attending any similar events in the future.
-Watt then announced that Newton, a friend and supporter of President Reagan and a contributor to Republican Party political campaigns, would perform at the Mall's 1983 Independence Day celebration.
+However, in April 1983, James G. Watt, President Reagan's Secretary of the Interior, banned Independence Day concerts on the Mall by such groups.
+Watt said that "rock bands" that had performed on the Mall on Independence Day in 1981 and 1982 had encouraged drug use and alcoholism and had attracted "the wrong element" who would threaten individuals and families attending any similar events in the future.
+Watt then announced that Newton, a friend and supporter of President Reagan, would perform at the Mall's 1983 Independence Day celebration.
 Newton entered the Independence Day stage on the Mall on July 4, 1983, to mostly cheering members of the audience, but some members booed.

 On May 23, 1989, Newton's live stage show was broadcast as a pay-per-view event called Wayne Newton Live in Concert.
-Newton did not perform his trademark songs "Danke Schoen" or "Red Roses for a Blue Lady".
-However, he closed the show with a special finale of "MacArthur Park", which culminated with an onstage rainfall.
+Newton did not perform his trademark songs "Danke Schoen" or "Red Roses for a Blue Lady"; however, he closed the show with a special finale of "MacArthur Park" which culminated with an onstage rainfall.